 Light, heat, and time cause THC to oxidize and break down.
 As this happens, CBN is formed.
-This process, in part, contributed to the sedative effects of older, poorly stored “hippie weed,” which is how CBN earned its reputation as a sleep aid.
+This process, in part, contributed to the sedative effects of older, poorly stored “hippie weed,” which is how CBN earned its reputation as a nighttime companion.

 CBN interacts with our endocannabinoid system differently than CBD and THC.
 It is considered a weak CB1 partial agonist, which means it binds directly to the receptor but induces much lower effects compared to a full agonist.
 In fact, CBN has been shown to only produce approximately 10% of the activity of THC.